yangshun/front-end-interview-handbook/README.md

 ### What is the definition of a higher-order function?

-A **higher order function** is a function that takes a function as an argument, or returns a function.
-Higher order function is in contrast to first order functions, which don’t take a function as an argument or return a function as output.
-Higher order function can help you to step up your JavaScript skills by making your code more declarative.
-The three most used higher-order function in javascript are `map, filter and reduce` of `Array` object.
+A higher-order function is any function that takes another function as a parameter, which it uses to operate on some data, or returns a function as a result.
+Higher-order functions are meant to abstract some operation that is performed repeatedly.
+The classic example of this is `map`, which takes an array and a function as arguments. `map` then uses this function to transform each item in the array, returning a new array with the transformed data.
+Other popular examples in JavaScript are `forEach`, `filter`, and `reduce`.
+A higher-order function doesn't just need to be manipulating arrays as there are many use cases for returning a function from another function. `Array.prototype.bind` is one such example in JavaScript.

 ##### Map

 Let say we have an array of names which we need to transform each element to uppercase string.

 `const names = ['irish', 'daisy', 'anna']`;